flast101/HTB-writeups/book/index.md

 # Nmap done at Mon Jun  1 10:46:19 2020 -- 1 IP address (1 host up) scanned in 13.65 seconds
 ~~~

-There are only 2 ports open, 22 with and 80 with http.
+There are only 2 ports open, 22 with SSH and 80 with HTTP.
 There is an Apache web server v.
 2.4.29 installed and the OS must be an Ubuntu.

 Let's have a look on the web site hosted there.